-TAXI SHELTER
+TAXI STAND

-- 8.1.1 At least one accessible route shall be provided from the alighting and boarding point of a taxi shelter to the walkway that leads to the accessible building entrance. - 8.1.2 The symbol, in accordance with the requirements of Chapter 10, shall be installed to direct persons with disabilities to an accessible entrance.

-8.2 LOCATION

-- 8.2.1 Taxi shelter should be located nearest to an accessible entrance. - 8.2.2 A taxi bay should, where possible, be provided at the level of approach for persons with disabilities to alight and to board the vehicle. - 8.2.3 Where transfer has to be made from a vehicular surface to a pedestrian surface, the driveway, pathway or walkway shall be blended to a common level or ramped in accordance with Table 2 of Chapter 3.
+8.1 GENERAL 8.1.
+1 At least one accessible route shall be provided from the alighting an boarding point of a taxi stand to the walkway that leads to the accessible building entrance.
+8.1.
+2 The symbol, in accordance with the requirements of Chapter 10, shall binstalled to direct persons with disabilities to an accessible entrance.
+8. 2 LOCATION 8.2.
+1 Taxi stands should be located nearest to an accessible entrance.
+8.2.
+2 A taxi bay should, where possible, be provided at the level of approach for persons with disabilities to alight and to board the vehicle.
+8.2.
+3 Where transfer has to be made from a vehicular surface to a pedestrian surface, the driveway, pathway or walkway shall be blended to a common level or ramped in accordance with Table 2 of Chapter 3.
+8. 3 WIDTH 8.3.1 A clear passageway with a minimum width of 900 mm shall be provided.
+8. 4 HANDRAILS 8.4.
+1 Handrails shall: (a) comply with clause 3.6; and (b) be placed at a height of 900 mm from the floor level.

-8.3 WIDTH

-8.3.1 A clear passageway with a minimum width of 1200 mm shall be provided.

-8.4 HANDRAILS

-- 8.4.1 Handrails shall:

-- (a) comply with clause 3.5; and

-- (b) be placed at a height of between 800 mm and 900 mm from the floor level.